pop-os/virtualbox/src/VBox/Devices/EFI/Firmware/BaseTools/ReadMe.txt

 On Ubuntu, the following command should install all the necessary build packages to build all the C BaseTools:

-  sudo apt-get install build-essentials uuid-dev
+  sudo apt-get install build-essential uuid-dev

 === Python sqlite3 module ===
 On Windows, the cx_freeze will not copy the sqlite3.dll to the frozen binary directory (the same directory as build.exe and GenFds.exe).
 Please copy it manually from <PythonHome>\DLLs.

 The Python distributed with most recent Linux will have sqlite3 module built in.
 If not, please install sqlit3 package separately.

-2. The binary tools will be updated only after passing developer testing.

-Current state of the tools is Proto-Type - not all tool functions have been implemented and there may be bugs in these tools.
-These tools are under constant development at this time.

 26-OCT-2011